npm/rfcs/accepted/0000-running-as-root.md

 Modern best practices are that access to the `root` user is achieved through a command called `sudo` which authenticates the current user and can limit which commands may be run.
 It also provides logging.
-When running commands with `sudo`, information about who the real user running the command is.
+When running commands with `sudo`, information about who the real user running the command is preserved.

 You can also access `root` by logging in as the user or by using the `su` command.  `su` differs from `sudo` in that you authenticate for it using